pivotal/docs-tap/application-accelerator/install-app-acc.hbs.md

 This topic describes how to install Application Accelerator from the Tanzu Application Platform package repository.

->**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
+> **Note** Follow the steps in this topic if you do not want to use a profile to install
-Both the full and light profiles include Application Accelerator.
+> PACKAGE-NAME.
+For more information about profiles, see [About Tanzu Application Platform
-For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.md).
+> components and profiles](../about-package-profiles.hbs.md).

 ## <a id='app-acc-prereqs'></a>Prerequisites